felixge/faster-than-c/README.md

 * Use [imagemagick](http://www.imagemagick.org/script/index.php) to convert your
   PDFs into PNGs or similar for the web
 * Use Makefiles to automate your benchmark -> analysis pipeline

+## Why JavaScript can parse the MySQL protocol as fast as C

+@TODO